open-mmlab/mmdetection/docs/en/user_guides/test.md

        ]])]
 ```

-The above data augmentation pipeline will first perform 3 multi-scaling enhancements on the image, followed by 2 flipping enhancements (flipping and not flipping).
+The above data augmentation pipeline will first perform 3 multi-scaling transformations on the image, followed by 2 flipping transformations (flipping and not flipping).
 Finally, the image is packaged into the final result using PackDetInputs.

 Here are more TTA use cases for your reference: